 We promote a “normalized” living experience by not only utilizing local public/alternative schools and clinical services, but also by encouraging participation in therapeutic extra-curricular activities.
 We support friendships and outings, and understand that everyone is an individual with their own personal beliefs and interests.
 The Montpelier property is beautiful.
 We have 10 acres of land and a barn full of horses to ride.
 There is a swimming pool, bicycles, and a gym membership.
 We have therapeutic “pets”, and the residents play a big part in making sure they are healthy and well taken care of.
 We also plan “family” outings and celebrations, including trips to the ocean, amusement parks, holidays and birthdays.
 We give all our residents a chance to experience life with healthy choices and options.

 Reunifying families is a huge part of our work at Onion River Crossroads.
-In conjunction with DCF, Treatment Teams, community members and families, we develop a Treatment Plan.
+In conjunction with Department for Children and Families Vermont, Treatment Teams, community members and families, we develop a Treatment Plan.
 This gives our residents empowerment as they are a big part of the planning and constructing of their treatment goals.
 They understand that meeting goals is dependent on their participation and dedication to their treatment.
 We schedule monthly treatment team meetings and follow up with quarterly reviews of progress.
 Our “let’s work with the family” philosophy, helps teach parents how to manage issues at home as they come up, so they can develop their own set of tools to use when their child comes home permanently.
 We provide 24/7 on call support and supervision, as well as transportation.